AtharvaVichare/Cricket-Statistics-Data-Pipeline-in-Google-Cloud-using-Airflow/README.md

 ![Architecture](https://github.com/vishal-bulbule/cricket-stat-data-engineering-project/blob/master/Architecture.png)

+## Data Pipeline for Cricket Statistics: From API to Visual Dashboard
-### Data Retrieval with Python and Cricbuzz API
+### 1. Data Retrieval with Python and the Cricbuzz API
-The foundation of our project begins with Python’s prowess in interfacing with APIs.
-We’ll delve into the methods of fetching cricket statistics from the Cricbuzz API, harnessing the power of Python to gather the required data efficiently.
+The project begins by leveraging Python's robust capabilities to interface with the Cricbuzz API.
+We will explore efficient methods for retrieving detailed cricket statistics, ensuring data accuracy and timeliness.
+Python's libraries, such as requests and json, will facilitate seamless API communication, fetching the necessary data in real-time or on-demand.

-### Storing Data in Google Cloud Storage (GCS)
+### 2. Storing Data in Google Cloud Storage (GCS)
-Once the data is obtained, our next step involves preserving it securely in the cloud.
-We’ll explore how to store this data in a CSV format within Google Cloud Storage (GCS), ensuring accessibility and scalability for future processing.
+Once the cricket data is retrieved, the next step is to securely store it in the cloud.
+We will store the data in a structured CSV format within Google Cloud Storage (GCS), providing scalability and easy access for future use.
+Using the google-cloud-storage Python library, we’ll automate the process of saving and managing files in GCS, making sure the pipeline is reliable and efficient.

-### Creating a Cloud Function Trigger
+### 3. Creating a Cloud Function Trigger
-With our data safely stored, we proceed to set up a Cloud Function that acts as the catalyst for our pipeline.
-This function triggers upon file upload to the GCS bucket, serving as the initiator for our subsequent data processing steps.
+To automate the data pipeline, we will configure a Google Cloud Function that triggers upon file uploads to a designated GCS bucket.
+This serverless function serves as the entry point for the next stages of data processing, reacting instantly to the presence of new data and minimizing latency in the workflow.

-### Execution of the Cloud Function
+### 4. Executing the Cloud Function
-Within the Cloud Function, intricate code is crafted to precisely trigger a Dataflow job.
-We’ll meticulously handle triggers and pass the requisite parameters to seamlessly initiate the Dataflow job, ensuring a smooth flow of data processing.
+Once triggered, the Cloud Function will contain custom logic to start a Dataflow job.
+It will pass necessary parameters such as the file path, ensuring a smooth transition to the data processing stage.
+This function is crucial for orchestrating the pipeline, as it ensures that all processes downstream are initiated automatically and accurately.

-### Dataflow Job for BigQuery
+### 5. Dataflow Job for BigQuery Ingestion
-The core of our pipeline lies in the Dataflow job.
-Triggered by the Cloud Function, this job orchestrates the transfer of data from the CSV file in GCS to BigQuery.
-We’ll meticulously configure the job settings to ensure optimal performance and accurate data ingestion into BigQuery.
+At the core of our pipeline is the Dataflow job, which handles the transformation and loading of data from the CSV file in GCS to Google BigQuery.
+Dataflow will process the data, applying any required transformations or aggregations, and then ingest the data into BigQuery.
+Proper configuration of the job’s settings will ensure efficient data handling and loading, optimized for performance and scale.

-### Looker Dashboard Creation
+### 6. Building a Looker Studio Dashboard
-Finally, we’ll explore the potential of BigQuery as a data source for Looker Studio.
-Configuring Looker to connect with BigQuery, we’ll create a visually compelling dashboard.
-This dashboard will serve as the visualization hub, enabling insightful analysis based on the data loaded from our cricket statistics pipeline.
+To complete the pipeline, we will visualize the cricket data using Looker Studio.
+By configuring BigQuery as a data source, we can create dynamic, visually compelling dashboards.
+These dashboards will provide powerful insights into the cricket statistics, allowing users to interact with and analyze the data in real-time.
+The visualization will serve as the final step, bringing data to life for stakeholders.

 ![Looker](https://github.com/vishal-bulbule/cricket-stat-data-engineering-project/blob/master/Looker.png)